 - 1851 Fellowships (calls typically around October)

-- Newton International Fellowships for non-UK scientists (next call January, with deadline in March)
+- Newton International Fellowships for non-UK scientists (deadline 28 March 2023)

 - Leverhulme Early Career Fellowships for interdisciplinary proposals, (expected deadlines around February)